Why Harvard University Attracts Students in the World

 Check out: List of Top 10 Famous Harvard Alumni

-Harvard University Global Rankings
+Harvard University Global Rankings: Five Year's Trend

-Harvard University ranks within the top 10 list of universities globally annually as per QS World University Ranking and THE World Ranking.
+Harvard University ranks within the top 10 universities globally annually as per QS World University Ranking and THE World Ranking.
 The following table shows a five-year ranking comparison for Harvard University as per QS, THE and US News & World Report:

 Harvard University Ranking Five-Year Comparison